 And, while the icing is only one part of the cupcake, it is a very important part.
 Some would even argue that the cupcake is not a cupcake without the icing.
-This is how important is sex in a marriage.
+This is the importance of sex in marriage.

 But the absence of sex, especially in the years of youth can cause frustration in one or both partners and a feeling of emptiness.
-Importance of sex in married life, in no way, can it be overemphasized, but a marriage can be sustained without sex.
+The importance of sex in marriage, in no way, can it be overemphasized, but a marriage can be sustained without sex.

 Importance of sex in marriage